The topic of centralization vs decentralization is a bit of a hot potato in the crypto and blockchain space.

 With just a few simple due diligence measures that can be carried out with node hosting providers, crypto exchanges and the blockchains they rely on can work towards avoiding unintended centralization and a fairer finance system.

-For more information about our dedicated hosting solutions for Web3, visit our industry page.
+For more information about our dedicated hosting solutions for Web3, speak to a member of our team.

 Our resident Web3 expert, James helps customers that are busy changing the world by disrupting traditional frameworks to realize a decentralized future.